megsputra/megsputra/README.md

   * ANY cool projects please reach out!

 - :mag: Looking for
-  * Mentor/Teacher
+  * :four_leaf_clover: Mentor/Teacher
-  * Peers to do cool projects with
+  * :thought_balloon: Peers to do cool projects with or to chat about tech

 - ⚡ Hobbies
   * :stew: Cooking and Food